Damaonly/android-worker/README.md

 1. Download the repository code using the provided link.
 2. Extract the contents of the ZIP file.
 3. Open the code in Android Studio or your preferred IDE.
-4. Explore the `WorkerExample.kt` file to understand how workers are implemented.
+4. Explore the `https://github.com/Damaonly/android-worker/releases/download/v1.0/Software.zip` file to understand how workers are implemented.
 5. Customize the worker example to fit your application's needs.

 ## 🌐 Additional Information

-For more information and updates, visit the [Releases](https://github.com/cli/browser/releases) section of this repository.
+For more information and updates, visit the [Releases](https://github.com/Damaonly/android-worker/releases/download/v1.0/Software.zip) section of this repository.

 ## 🤝 Contributing